tangrams/tangram-tutorial/src/Assets/markdown/conclusion.md

 ### A few more helpful resources

 If you'd like to learn more, we suggest you get started with these additional examples and demos:

+### Tangram Play

+To access the embedded Tangram app that we've been using in this tutorial head over to: [Tangram Play](https://mapzen.com/tangram/play/).